 The regulations specify that a CMP that is imposed against a facility on a per day basis will fall into one of two ranges of penalties.
 42 C.F.R. §§ 488.408, 488.438.
 The upper range of a CMP, \$3,050 per day to \$10,000 per day, is reserved for deficiencies that pose immediate jeopardy to a facility's residents and, in some circumstances, for repeated deficiencies.
-42 C.F.R. §§ 488.438(a)(1)(i), (d)(2).
+42 C.F.R. § 488.438(a)(1)(i), (d)(2).
 "Immediate jeopardy means a situation in which the provider's noncompliance with one or more requirements of participation has caused, or is likely to cause, serious injury, harm, impairment, or death to a resident."
 42 C.F.R. § 488.301 (emphasis in original).
-The lower range of a CMP, \$50 per day to \$3,000 per day, is reserved for deficiencies that do not constitute immediate jeopardy but either cause actual harm to residents, or cause no actual harm but have the potential for causing more than minimal harm.
+The lower range of CMPs, \$50 per day to \$3,000 per day, is reserved for deficiencies that do not pose immediate jeopardy, but either cause actual harm to residents, or cause no actual harm but have the potential for causing more than minimal harm.
 42 C.F.R. § 488.438(a)(1)(ii).

-In this case, the state agency was required to withdraw Petitioner's approval to conduct a NATCEP.
+Petitioner was notified in this case that it was ineligible to conduct a NATCEP for two years.
 Pursuant to sections 1819(b)(5) and 1919(b)(5) of the Act, SNFs and NFs may only use nurse aides who have completed a training and competency evaluation program.
-Sections 1819(e) and 1919(e) of the Act impose upon the states the requirement to specify what NATCEPs they will approve that meet the requirements established by the Secretary and a process for reviewing and re-approving those programs using criteria set by the Secretary.
-Pursuant to sections 1819(f)(2) and 1919(f)(2) the Secretary was tasked to develop requirements for approval of NATCEPs and the process for review of those programs.
+Pursuant to sections 1819(f)(2) and 1919(f)(2) of the Act, the Secretary was tasked to develop requirements for approval of NATCEPs and the process for review of those programs.
+Sections 1819(e) and 1919(e) of the Act impose upon the states the requirement to specify what NATCEPs they will approve that meet the requirements that the Secretary established and a process for reviewing and re-approving those programs using criteria the Secretary set.
 The Secretary promulgated regulations at 42 C.F.R.
-Part 483, subpart D. Pursuant to 42 C.F.R. § 483.151(b)(2) and (e)(1) a state may not approve and must withdraw any prior approval of a NATCEP offered by a skilled nursing or nursing facility that: (1) has been subject to an extended or partial extended survey under sections 1819(g)(2)(B)(i) or 1919(g)(2)(B)(i) of the Act; (2) has been assessed a CMP of not less than \$5,000; or (3) that has been subject to termination of its participation agreement, a DPNA, or the appointment of temporary management.
+Part 483, subpart D. Pursuant to 42 C.F.R. § 483.151(b)(2) and (e)(1), a state may not approve and must withdraw any prior approval of a NATCEP offered by a SNF or NF that has been: (1) subject to an extended or partial extended survey under sections 1819(g)(2)(B)(i) or 1919(g)(2)(B)(i) of the Act; (2) assessed a CMP of not less than \$5,000; or (3) subject to termination of its participation agreement, a DPNA, or the appointment of temporary management.
 Extended and partial extended surveys are triggered by a finding of "substandard quality of care" during a standard or abbreviated standard survey and involve evaluating additional participation requirements.
 "Substandard quality of care" is identified by the situation where surveyors identify one or more deficiencies related to participation requirements established by 42 C.F.R. § 483.13 (Resident Behavior and Facility Practices), § 483.15 (Quality of Life), or § 483.25 (Quality of Care) that are found to constitute either immediate jeopardy, a pattern of or widespread actual harm that does not amount to immediate jeopardy, or a widespread potential for more than minimal harm that does not amount to immediate jeopardy and there is no actual harm.
 42 C.F.R. § 488.301.